defx/synergy/docs/pages/template-syntax.md

 synergy templates are syntactically valid HTML that can be parsed by spec-compliant browsers and HTML parsers.

-Something that characterises Synergy templates is that they have no support for arbitrary JavaScript expressions.
-This is very much an intentional design choice, and we will talk about that in depth later but the main thing to understand right now is that Synergy templates are super simple!

 ## Text

 Let's take a look at how text interpolation works with a simple example.